 About StackItSmart

-StackItSmart is an independent, evidence-based harm-reduction reference for people who use performance-enhancing compounds.
+StackItSmart is an independent, non-commercial, evidence-based harm-reduction reference for people who use performance-enhancing compounds.
 It exists because reliable pharmacokinetic data for these substances is scattered across academic journals and buried in clinical trial archives — and because forum advice has real clinical consequences.

 What this site is